Bull riding: North America

 In the United States and Canada, most professional bull riders start out riding in high school rodeo or other junior associations.
-From there, riders may go on the college rodeo circuit or to one of several national or regional semi-professional associations including the Southern Extreme Bull Riding Association (SEBRA), the National Federation of Professional Bull Riders (NFPB), the International Bull Riders Association (IBR), the Professional Championship Bull Riders Tour (PCB), the American Bull Riders Tour (ABT), Bull Riders Canada (BRC), the International Professional Rodeo Association (IPRA), the Cowboys Professional Rodeo Association (CPRA), the United Professional Rodeo Association (UPRA), the Southern Rodeo Association (SRA), the Professional Western Rodeo Association (PWRA), the Canadian Cowboys Association (CCA), among others.
+From there, riders may go on the college rodeo circuit or to one of several semi-professional associations including the Southern Extreme Bull Riding Association (SEBRA), the National Federation of Professional Bull Riders (NFPB), the Professional Championship Bull Riders Tour (PCB), the American Bull Riders Tour (ABT), Bull Riders Canada (BRC), the International Professional Rodeo Association (IPRA), the United Professional Rodeo Association (UPRA), the American Professional Rodeo Association (APRA), the Southern Rodeo Association (SRA), the Canadian Cowboys Association (CCA), among others.
 Bull riders compete in these organizations as they are climbing the ladder to the professional ranks and to supplement their income.

-In Mexico, there are a number of American-style bull riding organizations.
-The three main professional ones include PBR Mexico, Cuernos Chuecos (Crooked Horns), and La Federacion Mexicana de Rodeo (The Mexican Rodeo Federation).
-The latter of which is Mexico's top organization that includes all of American Rodeo's standard events, including bull riding.
-There are also a number of regional semi-pro associations.
+La Federación Mexicana de Rodeo (The Mexican Rodeo Federation) is Mexico's sanctioning body that includes all of professional American rodeo's standard events, including bull riding.
+Cuernos Chuecos (Crooked Horns) is Mexico's most prestigious stand-alone bull riding organization.

 Professional bull riders can win in excess of $100,000 a year while competing in either the PBR or PRCA circuits.